Why carry an IDP while driving in Spain?

 Most Important Driving Rules

 Driving in Spain requires you to be more familiar and attentive to the traffic road signs and rules.
 As a tourist, there are a lot of things that are different from your home country that you may find odd and confusing.
 But the most unabating question most commonly asked is “Do you really need an international driving permit in Spain?”.
 The answer is "yes."
-An international Driver’s Permit in Spain means that you get to enjoy your travels with less worry!
+An international Driver’s License in Spain means that you get to enjoy your travels with less worry!

 Bring your driving license and IDP with you always

 An International Driving Permit in Spain is required for you to drive within its borders.
 Driving without it is considered a serious offense in Spain.
-Most importantly, what you need to know while driving in Spain is that they are more particular with an International Driver’s Permit.
+Most importantly, what you need to know while driving in Spain is that they are more particular with an International Driver’s License.

 Tourists who are caught driving without a driving license or an international driver’s permit can be penalized with a €100 up to €1000 fine.
 That's why it's very important to know the international driver’s license requirements, especially if you are intending to visit Spain, to avoid these types of problems.
 To help you, here is the list of the requirements need for an IDP application: